 The CAE exam is offered in a two-week window in Spring (usually May) and Winter (usually December).
 The Spring 2020 test window has been extended to four weeks.
 The test is administered at scheduled test sites throughout the U.S. and internationally at Scantron testing centers.
 Due to COVID-19 concerns, Spring 2020 candidates will also have the option of taking the exam from their home or other location with a live online proctoring option (LOP).
 NCCA is temporarily allowing us to offer the LOP option to candidates.

-Beginning with the Spring 2020 exam, the CAE will be administered as a computer-based test.
-Candidates will be able to schedule their exam within a two-week window at any of the sites available through Scantron.
+The CAE exam is administered as a computer-based test.
+Candidates are able to schedule their exam within a two-week window at a Scantron testing center or at home/office via live online proctoring (LOP).
 Candidates will have 4 hours to complete the exam once they begin.
 Results will be mailed to candidates approximately 6 weeks after the final day of the testing window.
-Candidates will not receive results after they complete the exam at a testing center, as the post-exam process is not changing.
+Candidates will not receive results after they complete the exam at a testing center due to the post-exam process.
 After the test, the questions are analyzed statistically to identify if there are any hidden flaws.
 Questions that appear to be flawed are reviewed by the CAE Examination Committee to determine how that question should be scored.
 After these issues are resolved, the test is scored and results are finalized.